About Beam ML

 - Process large volumes of data, both for preprocessing and for inference.

-- Experiment with your data during the exploration phase of your project and provides a seamless transition when upscaling your data pipelines as part of your MLOps ecosystem in a production environment.
+- Upscale your data pipelines as part of your ML ops ecosystem in a production environment.

 - Run your model in production on a varying data load, both in batch and streaming.